 BLS instituted a new method to measure openings from separations with the 2016–26 projections.
 This method does a better job of capturing all the movements of workers out of an occupation that result in opportunities for new entrants.
 The prior method undercounted openings because it only accurately measures workers who follow the traditional concept of a career path–entering an occupation at a young age, working in the same occupation for many years, then retiring–which is not the case for many workers in most occupations.
-The current method measures more of the separations that are actually occurring and therefore this method yield higher values of projected separations and openings for occupations.
+The current method measures more of the separations that are actually occurring and therefore this method yields higher values of projected separations and openings for occupations.

 The larger values for projected openings by occupation do not reflect actual increases in opportunities for workers but rather a better estimate of the opportunities that were already occurring.
-Published estimates from the 2014–24 projections and prior years should not be compared with the 2016–26 projections to estimate how the number of openings has changed over time.
+Published estimates from the 2014–24 projections and prior years should not be compared with the 2016–26 and later projections to estimate how the number of openings has changed over time.

 BLS used a cohort–component method for estimating openings due to replacement needs from 1991 through the 2014–24 projections.
 BLS identified statistical and conceptual issues with the implementation of this method that compromised the accuracy and validity of the resulting estimates, and therefore developed the current separations method to measure this concept.